Jackie Urbanovic

 Jackie Urbanovic is an American New York Times best-selling author and illustrator.
 The majority of her work consists of children's picture books, including her self-authored Max the Duck series.
-She regularly speaks at libraries and at other educational events for children.
-She is a member of the Children's Book Guild.
+She regularly speaks at libraries and educational events for children.
+She was a member of the Children's Book Guild.
 She lives in Silver Spring, Maryland, where she has a studio for her work.

 Career

-Urbanovic received a BFA from the Maryland Institute of Art.
-Her career started in graphic design and illustration, but realized she would prefer to illustrate children's literature.
-She studied writing under the mentorship of author Jane Resh Thomas in 1997 and after submitting her work to "Highlights" magazine, received her first trade illustration job on Spaghetti Eddie.
+Urbanovic received a BFA from the Maryland Institute College of Art.
+Her career started in graphic design and cartoons, then realizing she would prefer to illustrate children's literature.
+She studied writing under the mentorship of Jane Resh Thomas in 1997 and after submitting her work to Highlights, received her first trade illustration job on Spaghetti Eddie.
 Before she started her children's literature career, she contributed to several anthologies and comics series regarding LGBT themes and issues in the 1980s and 1990s.
-She is also credited as the Artist-In-Residence at the Molesworth Institute, a source of library humor and information.
+She has been credited as the Artist-In-Residence at the fictional Molesworth Institute.